Far North Region (Cameroon): People

 The Buduma live on islands in Lake Chad north of Kotokoland.
 The various Kotoko peoples live in the strip between Nigeria and Chad.
 This group includes the Afade, Logone, Makari, and the Kotoko proper, and the Kuseri and Maltam.
 The Jina and Majera live south of Kotokoland, between Waza National Park and Chad.
 More distantly related groups include the Kera, with a small territory on the southern border with Chad, the Massa, who occupy the tip of the province's beak, including Yagoua, and the Musaya, on the Chad border at Dom village.

 With the exception of the Fulani herders, most people in the Far North are subsistence farmers.
 Although predominantly Muslims, the province has a significant minority of a mixture of Christianity, and traditional religions.
-The Kirdi peoples resisted Islam in the 19th century, though today many of these have been Islamized and Christianized at least partially.
+The Kirdi peoples resisted Islam in the 19th century, though today many of these have been Islamised and Christianised at least partially.
 However, most groups have converted more fully to Islam.
 The Fulani are dominant politically and religiously in the province.